This is a course on programming languages. (More on the course title later.) How do we go about studying progamming languages?

 Other disciplines also build models to help them understand the world.
 What makes CS different is that we can run our models: they are alive when executed on a computer!

 In this course, we will study a few important concepts of programming languages by reading and writing language processors that expose individual concepts.

 TL;DR: A programming paradigm is what I called a "style" earlier.
 The procedural programming you learn in the intro course is a style.
 Functional programming is a style.
 Object-oriented programming is a style.
 They are not incompatible with one another.
 You can learn and use all of them (and more).

 What about the second part of the course name, paradigm?
 This word has been a buzzword in business and science for many years.
 A simple dictionary definition of the word is:

-The second definition is the one most people mean these days when they use the word, especially in business and science.
+That third definition is the one most people mean these days when they use the word, especially in business and science.
 In this sense, a programming paradigm is a theoretical framework within which we think about and write programs.
 Different theories provide different ways of thinking about computations and thus give rise to programs of different form.

 This is the usage of 'paradigm' that became popular in the worlds of business and science a couple of decades ago, and it filtered into computer science.

 Actually, though, the first definition is a better way for us to think about different kinds of programming.
 A paradigm is a pattern or example of how to program.
-The dictionary's more complete definition says that it is "an outstandingly clear or typical example or archetype".

 We will understand this idea more as the semester goes on and we talk about styles of programming.
 For now, though, we can think about paradigms in a more familiar context: human languages.
 If you are a fluent English speaker, which is easier to learn: German or Mandarin Chinese?
 Probably German, because it is more similar to English than Chinese.
 German comes from the same framework, the same "family" of languages, as English.